takacsmark/takacsmark.github.io/_posts/2015-11-09-adding-bootstrap-and-user-authentication-to-fatfree-php-mvc-project.md

 9 Start a new session in index.php
 {% endhighlight %}

 In order to make authentication work as described in point 4, we need to start a new session for the user request.
-It's done in your index.php as highlighted.
+It's done in your index.php.

-{% highlight php %}
+{% highlight php linenos=table %}
 <?php

 require_once("vendor/autoload.php");